AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados.md

 - After users sign in successfully, the extension is automatically used to sign in to any other supported app or website.

+You can test it by opening Safar in Private mode https://support.apple.com/guide/ipad/browse-the-web-privately-ipad8ea0fc1a/ipados abd opening the site portal.office.com

 ## Next steps

 - For information about the Microsoft Enterprise SSO plug-in, see [Microsoft Enterprise SSO plug-in for Apple devices (preview)](/azure/active-directory/develop/apple-sso-plugin).